 How could I live with those people who, after urging me on to attend college, had trashed my every hope?
-But wasn’t New York a good idea… wasn’t the town teeming with brilliance, with artists, writers, painters, galleries… and publishers?
-I put on the brave face and though it seemed New York was my desire and goal, in actuality I had no choice.
+But wasn’t New York a good idea… wasn’t teeming with brilliance, with artists, writers, painters, galleries… and publishers?
 I was drawn to the place irrevocably.
+I put on the brave face and though it seemed New York was my desire, my goal — in actuality I had no choice.

-So I began my adult life -- a rough two and a half months living here and there, scrounging at part-time work.
-At last I found a full-time position as a secretary in a small advertising agency that catered to Wall Street.
+So I began my adult life.
+After a rough two months living here and there, and scrounging at part-time work, I found a full-time position as a secretary in a small advertising agency that catered to Wall Street.
 I could not type worth a damn but I faked it fairly well.
-My best friend from school, George Coe, arrived in August, and we got an apartment together at 92 Horatio Street for what seemed an astronomical $300 a month.
+My best friend from school, George Coe, arrived in September and we got an apartment together at 92 Horatio Street — $300 a month.

-Georgy was gay, I was gayish/bisexual, my boss was gay… and it was a very exciting time to be gay and gayish in New York.
-My coming out was something of a burlesque, one ridiculous amour after another, punctuated by marathon drunkenness, a few near-rapes and some portentous amateur S&M. While I never exactly ‘made it’ in New York, I made it through multiple perils, adventures, humiliations, and ecstacies philosophically intact -- by the time I departed the town for good in 2005.
+Georgy was gay, I was gay, my boss was gay… and it was a very exciting time to be gay in New York.
+My coming out was something of a burlesque, one ridiculous amour after another, punctuated by marathon drunkenness, a few near-rapes and some portentous amateur S&M. While I never exactly ‘made it’ in New York, I made it through multiple perils, adventures, humiliations, and ecstacies philosophically intact — by the time I departed the town for good in 2005.

-Some apologies may be in order to the friends of the original Georgy, who appears as something of a villain.
+Some apologies may be in order for friends of the original Georgy, who appears as something of a villain.
 Not that he wasn’t a villain, to me.
-But to enlighten readers as per that constant iteration of his wanting to change his name to Christopher -- he did finally become Christopher Coe, and the author of one novel, “I Look Divine.”
-We did not remain friends past the year 1982, when I published my first book...
+But to enlighten readers as per that constant iteration of his wanting to change his name to Christopher — he did finally become Christopher Coe, and the author of one novel, “I Look Divine.”
+We did not remain friends past the year 1982, when I published my first book, ‘The Correct Sadist.”

 … because he wasn’t very interested in reading it.
 So I have to say I’ve not yet read his.
 I do believe he’s reading “Marie Stanley,” wherever it is he’s landed.
-He cannot complain that “Georgy the Christopher” does not come over as a loud, clear and strong character, mirroring the wild and beautiful man he was… however deleterious his personality.
-But was I then any kind of charmer myself?
+He cannot complain that “Georgy the Christopher” does not come over as a loud, clear and strong character, the wild and beautiful man he was… however deleterious his personality.
+But are we able to say I was any kind of charmer myself?

 We came to New York to be writers, and in the immortal words of Robert McAlmon “to be geniuses together.”
-We may concur that was duly accomplished.
+I think you may concur that was duly accomplished.